styliann-eth/CrowdFund/README.md

 yarn
 ```

-Take a look at the code in `contracts/PrivateRounds.sol`.
+Take a look at the code in:

+- `contracts/PrivateGroupFactory.sol`
+- `contracts/PrivateRounds.sol`

 ## Building the project